 The main traps for post-discharge debtors are (a) the temptation to open too many credit accounts, (b) incurring too much debt, and (c) late payments.

 Understanding the Income-to-Debt Ratio.
 One reason debtors often see their credit rating rise soon after bankruptcy is the reduced income-to-debt ratio.
-In other words, the amount of debt that they have compared to their income is now much lower.
+In other words, the amount of debt they have compared to their income is much lower after bankruptcy.
 The income-to-debt ratio is a significant factor in credit scoring.
 Therefore, you want to keep this ratio low.

 Understanding the Debt -to-Available-Credit Ratio.
-Just as important is the debt-to-available-credit ratio, which measures the percentage of available credit that you use compared to your overall available credit.
+The debt-to-available-credit ratio is just as important, which measures the percentage of available credit you use compared to your overall available credit.

-Limiting your use of unsecured credit to less than twenty percent of each account's available credit will show that you are a responsible user of credit.
+Limiting your use of unsecured credit to less than twenty percent of each account's available credit will show that you are a responsible credit user.
 Maxing out credit is a sure way to damage your credit rating.
 Of course, I prefer to see clients pay off their credit cards each month and avoid revolving balances.

-Quick Note: Try to keep your debt at a level that you could afford, even if you lost a substantial amount of your income.
+Quick Note: Try to keep your debt at a level you can afford, even if you lost a substantial amount of your income.
 Think half or less.
-For example, when buying a car, hose, or anything else, try to buy something that is half or less the amount you can afford.
+In other words, when buying a car, house, or any other high-cost item, try to buy something that is half or less the amount you can afford.

 I know that this seems obvious, but late payments will devastate your credit rating.
 Late payments after bankruptcy are often a result of debtors not getting back into the habit of paying on time.
 Set up a time each month to pay bills and use automatic payments if necessary.